Equality, Diversity, Inclusion Commitment

-These words written by Danetha Doe is the personal reason why I write this Promise:
+These words written by Danetha Doe is the personal reason why I write this action plan:

 I understand that the privilege I was born into has caused physical, emotional, physiological and economical harm to others.
 I commit to doing the work to eradicate my fragility.
 I commit to showing up and doing my part to repair the harm that me and my ancestors have caused.
 The abuse stops with me.